smings/last-email-address-validator/README.txt

 6. cf7-02.png
 7. woocommerce-01.png

 == Changelog ==
 = 1.3.0 =
 * Added support for Ninja Forms
+* Complete refactoring of the code for better readability and easier extending

 = 1.2.0 =
 * Added support for WPForms